Tag Archives: urban art safari

 British artist Nick Walker painted this mural of his signature Love Vandal character in a parking lot at the southwest corner of 17th Street and 6th Avenue back in the fall of 2014, and it still looks great!

-Nick Walker Love Vandal
+Continue reading Nick Walker’s Love Vandal